 As the slowly moving traffic jams come to another halt, you have the chance to focus on your fellow drivers.
 Your first conclusion is obvious: you are in a wealthy country.
 This is evident from the newness of the cars and the number of traffic jams.
-So much so that radio announcers have long since stopped listing all of them and simply recite the longest.
-No wonder, as this country welcomed its 8.7 millionth car at the start of 2020.
 Meanwhile, as you will surely notice, the government is working hard at widening the highways, or laying new ones - a cause of considerable temporary inconvenience.
+This has been going on for quite some time.
 Towards the end of 2015, for instance, it opened an addition to the A4, which connects The Hague and Rotterdam, thanks to which these two cities - which are only 20 kilometers apart - are now linked by two highways instead of one.
 Not that this put an end to the traffic jams around Rotterdam, the second largest city of the Netherlands.
-They will also soon be starting on the construction of a new tunnel underneath the Nieuwe Waterweg (New Waterway), west of Rotterdam, as well as tackling the bottlenecks around Utrecht.
-Another innovation that is on the agenda is the replacement of gasoline by electricity in order to reduce the emission of CO2.
+The construction of a new tunnel underneath the Nieuwe Waterweg (New Waterway), west of Rotterdam is in full swing and the bottlenecks around Utrecht were tackled in 2021.
+Also the A2 - the start of the Route de Soleil to the Mediterranean Sea - has been improved in a number of places.

 This traffic situation has revived an age-old discussion; the levying of a traffic jam toll - a dynamic toll such as they have in Singapore that makes drivers pay to make use of the highways.
 Whereby they pay more during rush hour and much less, for instance, at night.
 In return, the road tax that everyone owes would be reduced, or abolished.
-Ict would make this all possible, but - so the opponents insisted - there are many objections: the average employee, for example, has no choice but to travel during rush hour - should they be 'punished' for this?
+ICT would make this all possible, but - so the opponents insisted - there are many objections: the average employee, for example, has no choice but to travel during rush hour - should they be 'punished' for this?
 Then, suddenly, Covid-19 reared its ugly head.
-Ict allowed many employees to work from home and, from one day to the next, the traffic jams were over.
-And, though the traffic jams were back once traffic restrictions for commuters were lifted, this was on a more limited scale.
-It was as if a revolution had taken place in the companies; working from home appeared to have become the new normal.
-If this trend continues, it might no longer be necessary to expand upon the road network.
-This would free up € 2 billion, which the government could put to good use on something else.
+1CT allowed many employees to work from home and, from one day to the next, the traffic jams were over.
+Until the government decided, in the summer and early fall of 2021, to lift the restrictions.
+At that point they came back with a vengeance.
+Did this mean that putting a price on the use of the highways was the only remedy?
+Should employees - epidemic or no - be encouraged to work from home?
+Perhaps a combination of the two?
+More and more Dutch people are willing to answer this question with a 'yes', however no decisions have been made.
+If the government were to stop creating new roads, this would free up € 2 billion, which the government could put to good use on something else, such as measures aimed at the reduction of the emission of CO_2 .
 Not to mention the introduction of the self-driving car - no longer something from science fiction.
 So many heads, so many opinions, the Dutch say.
+Still, the government wants to have come to some sort of a decision in 2023.
+As it appears now, a toll system appears inevitable.